Oliver Marmol

-Oliver Jose Marmol (born July 2, 1986) is an American professional baseball manager and former infielder who is the manager of the St. Louis Cardinals of Major League Baseball (MLB).
+Oliver Jose Marmol (born July 2, 1986) is an American professional baseball manager who is the manager of the St. Louis Cardinals of Major League Baseball (MLB).

 Career

 Marmol attended Dr. Phillips High School in Orlando, Florida, and was drafted by the Pittsburgh Pirates in the 31st round of the 2004 MLB draft.
 He did not sign with the Pirates and attended the College of Charleston, where he played college baseball for the College of Charleston Cougars.
 He batted .327 in three seasons with the Cougars, and was drafted by the St. Louis Cardinals in the sixth round of the 2007 MLB draft.
-He played in the Cardinals organization for four seasons, batting .203 as a utility player for the Batavia Muckdogs of the Class A-Short Season New York-Penn League, the Quad Cities River Bandits of the Class A Midwest League, and the Palm Beach Cardinals of the Class A-Advanced Florida State League.
+He played in the Cardinals organization for four seasons, batting .203 as a utility player for the Batavia Muckdogs of the Low-A New York-Penn League, the Quad Cities River Bandits of the Single-A Midwest League, and the Palm Beach Cardinals of the High-A Florida State League.

 In 2011, Marmol became the hitting coach of the Gulf Coast Cardinals of the Rookie-level Gulf Coast League.
 The next season, he became manager of the Johnson City Cardinals of the Rookie-level Appalachian League, and led the team to the postseason.
 In 2013, he managed the State College Spikes of the New York-Penn League.
 He returned to State College in 2014 and won the league's championship.
 In 2015, he was promoted to manage Palm Beach, and he managed Palm Beach for the 2016 season as well.

 The Cardinals named Marmol their first base coach before the 2017 season.
 Before the 2019 season, the Cardinals shifted Marmol to bench coach.
 On October 25, 2021, he was promoted to manager of the Cardinals.

 In 2022, at 35 years of age, he was the youngest manager in Major League Baseball, five years younger than the next youngest manager, Rocco Baldelli.
 He led the team to a 93–69 record which won the NL Central.
 The Cardinals lost to the Phillies 2–0 in the NL Wild Card Series.
 Before the 2024 regular season began, Marmol and the Cardinals agreed to a two-year contract extension through 2026.

+On March 1, 2026, Marmol and the Cardinals agreed to a two-year contract extension running through 2029.